Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/README.md

 ### Heroku Deployment

 The site was deployed to Heroku.
 The steps to deploy are as follows:

+- Navigate to heroku and create an account
+- Click the new button in the top right corner
+- Select create new app
+- Enter app name
+- Select region and click create app
+- Click the resources tab and search for Heroku Postgres
+- Select hobby dev and continue
+- Go to the settings tab and then click reveal config vars
+- Add the following config vars:
+  - SECRET_KEY: (Your secret key)
+  - DATABASE_URL: (This should already exist with add on of postgres)
+  - EMAIL_HOST_USER: (email address)
+  - EMAIL_HOST_PASS: (email app password)
+  - CLOUNDINARY_URL: (cloudinary api url)
+- Click the deploy tab
+- Scroll down to Connect to GitHub and sign in / authorize when prompted
+- In the search box, find the repositoy you want to deploy and click connect
+- Scroll down to Manual deploy and choose the main branch
+- Click deploy

+The app should now be deployed.

 The live link can be found here: [Live Site](https://sizzle-and-steak.herokuapp.com/)